 Keeps your options open

 Including referee details on your resume means you’re committing to using these people for references.
-A job offer could eventually hinge on these recommendations, so it’s important to be certain their feedback will be positive and relevant to the role.
+A job offer could eventually hinge on these recommendations, so it’s important to be certain their feedback will be insightful, constructive and relevant to the role.
 Using “references available on request” in place of the full referee details gives you more options – it allows you to change your mind later on if you realise someone else might be more valuable as a referee for the job.
 It also provides the opportunity to speak to referees first, giving them a heads up and briefing them on the role.
-Knowing the details about the specific job would enable them to provide more targeted responses if they feel you’d a great fit for the position.
+Knowing the details about the specific job would enable them to provide more targeted responses if they feel you’d be a great fit for the position.

 The privacy of your referees is important and this option allows you to respect that, keeping their details to yourself before they’re needed.